nymtech/dev-portal/src/tutorials/simple-service-provider.md

     Lets add the finishing touches to the UI by adding in the stylesheet which we specified at the top our our `index.html` above.
 Back in our project root folder (same folder level as `/src`), create an `/assets` folder and create a new file within it called `styles.css`.

-    We have made a stylesheet for this tutorial which can be accessed [here](Link to be added when merged).
+    We have made a stylesheet for this tutorial which can be accessed here **TODO ADD LINK** .
 Copy and paste the contents into your newly created `styles.css` file, or simply paste in your own stylesheet!
 Once we've checked our browser to confirm our styles are working, lets move onto getting our application running.

 9. Return back to your terminal and run: